aridjayarecipes/cutesrecipes.web.app/content/post/2051-recipe-of-quick-butter-grilled-brussels-sprouts.md

 1. Halve both the Brussels sprouts and garlic lengthwise.
 1. In a small frying pan, heat butter and garlic on low heat with the cut-side of the garlic facing down.
 When the butter melts and the garlic becomes fragrant, add the Brussels sprouts, also cut-side down.
 Cover with a lid and steam cook on medium heat.
 1. After 2 minutes, remove the lid, turn over the brussels sprouts, reduce to low heat, cover again, and roast for 3 more minutes.
 After they are done cooking, season with salt and pepper, briskly sauté, then serve.
 1. Regarding the strength of the heat Brussels sprouts are easy to burn.
 In our home, we use an induction heating range.
 I gave the heat strengths as reference, but keep your eye on the pan and adjust the heat accordingly.
-A nice, crisp brown is good, but make sure it doesn't burn.
+A nice, crisp brown is good, but make sure it doesn&#39;t burn.